 3. Four Assessment Types

 What, when and why

 6. Pennsylvania’s Comprehensive Assessment

 Assessment Technology Incorporated (ATI)

 Assessments should be an on-going process.
 Providers should use the assessments companies suggested timeline for reporting within their vendor system.
 Full or Partial Assessment information is sent to OCDEL's Master Repository on a nightly basis.
 Updates are added as they are entered.

 INFORMATION FOR ASSESSMENT VENDORS

-In 2012, the Commonwealth issued a Request for Information for interested vendors for the 2013-2014 fiscal year, which were due September 27, 2012.
-Although the deadline for 2013-2014 has passed, vendors may review the RFI for information only.
+In 2015, the Commonwealth issued a Request for Information for interested vendors for the 2016-2017 fiscal year, which was due April 1, 2015.